 Tips & tricks

-Use a muffin tin* to give them a nice shape & get that nice "overflowing" muffin feel - but if you don't have it you can place the liners on a regular sheet pan instead
+Use a muffin tin* to give them a nice shape & get that "overflowing" muffin feel - but if you don't have it you can place the liners on a regular sheet pan instead

 Don't bake them too long or they might come out dry

 Test your muffins while baking, since cooking time varies with ovens.
 I recommend testing them the first time after 16 minutes and then every 1-2 minutes.
 Use a cake tester* or a tooth pick - it should come out with no or very little batter, or even a few crumbs, when they're done.

 Let them cool down in the tin for at least 10 minutes before serving

 These muffins are best on the 2nd and 3rd day - so go ahead and make them ahead of time

 Store leftovers in room temperature in a muffin tin or plastic bags for up to 5 days